MJ6Z/EMvectors/README.md

 [morphologica](https://github.com/ABRG-Models/morphologica) must be installed in-tree with the code.

 ## Mathematics
-I'm Using the Lorentz equation for my simulation.
+I'm Using the Lorentz equation for my simulation:
 $$\mathbf{F} = q(\mathbf{E} + \mathbf{v} \times \mathbf{B})$$

 Which I've reduced to: